The 20 Largest Cities in the World

 Current population: 13,923,452 people

 Although growth in the urban population of Manila has actually slowed down over the years as the surrounding suburbs have seen an uptick in residents, that doesn’t mean the city is getting any less crowded.
 In fact, Manila is the world’s most densely populated city with 111,002 people per square mile.
 Plus, with many poor migrants moving into Manila from rural areas, Manila’s projected increasing growth rates are certain to put further strains on resources.
-It’s strange to think that there are major cities in the world with millions of residents, like Manila, but there are also tiny countries you never knew existed.

 17. Kinshasa, Democratic Republic of Congo